 - If you feel you are being followed, drive to Campus Security, police station, fire department or some other open place of business that is open and has good lighting.

 - Obey all traffic laws and signs.
 This includes wearing your safety belt; it is the law.

 Harassment can happen in many different ways and either gender can harass or be harassed.
 A person can be harassed by receiving letters and packages, by messages being left on answering machines and other voice mail systems, through e-mail and telephone calls.
 In South Carolina, § 16-3-1700s and § 16-3-1730 concern harassment and stalking.
 Harassment or stalking is a pattern of events, designed to make the targeted person feel frightened and controlled.
 The actions may escalate and become more dangerous and persist over time.
-If you ever feel that you are in immediate danger, do not hesitate to call Campus Security at 864.977.7777 if on campus or 911 if off campus and seek shelter if possible.
+If you ever feel that you are in immediate danger, dial 911.
 If you feel that you are being harassed or stalked, report this immediately to NGU Campus Security.
 Report it even if you are not sure you are being harassed.

 - Document and save.
 Document each encounter with the alleged suspect.
 This includes mail, phone calls, and being personally approached.
 Record the date, exact time, and what occurred during the encounter.
 Save this information.
 For telephone calls, document each phone call separately, including exact date and time.
 Keep a running log including what was and was not said. (see Harassment #3)